cmmartti/verse-reader/README.md

 #### CSS

 -  Global CSS variables start with uppercase letters.
 These are defined in `:root` and may be referenced anywhere, including in JavaScript.
+Example: `--LINK-color`, `--BANNER-height`.

 -  Lower-case CSS class names are utility classes.
 Located in `src/styles/_util.scss`.
+Example: `italic`, `text-align-start`.

 -  CSS class names that start with an uppercase letter are _namespaced_ classes.
-These are related collections of classes located in a single file (`src/styles/MyNamespace.scss`).
+These are related collections of classes located in a single file (`src/styles/MyNamespace.css`).
 Rules in namespaced CSS files do not reference other namespaces.
+Example: `Banner.css`.

 -  Classes that start with a hyphen are direct children of a namespaced class.
 Rules that reference these classes must not do so with the general descendant (space) CSS combinator, but must directly reference it by some other means (paired with a class, with the child (`>`) combinator, etc.) to avoid conflicts with rules in other files.
 These are either used for small classes that are tightly linked with the parent element, or for states (using a double hyphen --).
 Avoid using them too heavily.